thejoelhansen/thejoelhansen/README.md

 ### Howdy!
 I'm a Linux and Windows sys admin with 15+ years experience.

-I'm currently working on a Go binary of my dyndns script to replace the bloated docker image (<50MB)
+I'm currently working on a CLI command wrapper to support tool portability and collaboration.
+Written in Python.

 How to reach me: thejoelhansen@protonmail.com
 <!--